Community engagement

 Thunder Bay District Health Unit in partnership with Our Kids Count and The City of Thunder Bay Recreation and Culture Division, has received funding from the Public Health Agency of Canada (PHAC), and in-kind contributions from local community partners to implement the Healthy Kids H.O.M.E.
-(Health on the Move for Equity) Program in the Windsor Street, Academy Heights, Dease-McKellar-Ogden-Simpson, and Westfort neighbhourhoods.
+(Health on the Move for Equity) Program in the Windsor Street, Academy Heights, Minnesota Park, and Westfort neighbhourhoods.

 Guided by a steering committee made up of organizations and agencies that span many sectors, the H.O.M.E. program is a true collaboration focused on providing programs and services in these four priority neighbourhoods, filling needs identified by residents who live there.
 The voices of these neighbourhood residents is key to offering and coordinating classes, workshops, and access to community services in an equitable manner, addressing barriers such as cost, childcare, and transportation.